laoserra/cctv-object-detection/README.md

 ```

 > [!WARNING]
 > Requirements may differ for different Python versions and Ubuntu machines.
-The requirements presented here were tested for Python 3.8.10 running on Ubuntu 22.04 LTS and Ubuntu 20.04 LTS.
+The requirements presented here were tested for Python 3.8.10 running on Ubuntu 22.04 LTS or Ubuntu 20.04 LTS operating systems.

 5. Update all files, especially the bash files!
 In the file `monitor_images_input_folder.sh` change the path of the activation of the conda cctv environment.